Canadian Institutes for Health Research (CIHR)

 CIHR Doctoral Application Process

-Please note that this information is specific to those students submitting their applications through the University of Guelph only.
-Refer to the detailed instructions on the CGS website to ensure that you are submitting your application to the correct institution.
+Please note that this information is specific to those students submitting their applications through the University of Guelph.
+Please refer to the institutional application deadline listed below.

 All applicants must submit their applications through the ResearchNet.
-Your ResearchNet application will prompt you to indicate if you are applying through a university or if you are applying directly to the agency.
+The ResearchNet application will prompt you to indicate if you are applying through a university or if you are applying directly to the agency.
 Please refer to the CGS website for directions on how to determine where you should submit your application.
+If you are applying through the University of Guelph, please input this in the institution field.

 Print/Upload Signature Page

-Although the page for the institutional signatures is part of the signature page document, the institutional signatures are not actually required at the time of application.
+Although the page for the institutional signatures is part of the signature page document, institutional signatures are not required at the time of application.
 The only signature required at the time of application is your advisor's signature (see the Print/Upload Signature Pages instructions).
 Please note that applicants must first enter their supervisor’s information in the Identify Participants section of the ResearchNet application.
-Once this step is complete, applicants must go to the Print/Upload Signature Page section and click the “Signature Page” link, which will generate a page that requires the supervisor’s signature.
+Once this step is complete, applicants must go to the Print/Upload Signature Page section and click the “Signature Page” link to generate a page requiring the supervisor’s signature.
+After collecting the signature, you must scan and upload all three pages into your application.

 CIHR Doctoral Application Deadline

 Complete applications are due online by 11:59 p.m.
-(Eastern) on September 28, 2022.
+(Eastern) on September 28, 2023.
 Applications submitted online after this date will not be considered.
-It is the applicant's responsibility to ensure that their entire application, including transcripts and all attached files, is complete and in adherence to all guidelines set by CIHR, and that the application is submitted prior to the deadline.
+It is the applicant's responsibility to ensure that their entire application, including transcripts and all attached files, is complete and in adherence to all guidelines set by CIHR, and that the application is submitted before the deadline.

 Applications will be reviewed and ranked by the applicant’s proposed or current academic department/school and forwarded to the Office of Graduate & Postdoctoral Studies (OGPS).
 The OGPS Awards Committee reviews the applications and selects those that will be forwarded to the national competition.
 The university is given a quota for applications that can be forwarded each year.